 Song Dynasty China

-October 2016 - The first part of the Song Dynasty is called the Northern Song.
+April 2017 - The first part of the Song Dynasty is called the Northern Song.
 In 960 AD, one of the generals of the declining T'ang Dynasty managed to reunify China under his control.
 This general's name was Chao K'uang-yin, but once he became emperor he renamed himself Song T'ai Tsu.
 The old Han Dynasty examinations became more and more important to Chinese government, and from the Song Dynasty on, these examinations were really the only way to get political power in China.
+Song T'ai Tsu was a Buddhist, who sent 150 Buddhist monks from China to India to be educated there, and opened many new universities and schools in China.

 Song T'ai Tsu was a strong emperor who kept the army firmly under his control, but after Song T'ai Tsu died, his successors did not do as well, and China's defenses became weak.
 The Song Dynasty never controlled as large an empire as the T'ang had.
 In 1004 AD, the Song made peace with the Khitan in the north-east, and in 1044 they made peace with the Western Hsia in the north-west.
 The emperors had to pay heaps of gold to these people every year in order to keep them from attacking China (You could call that tribute, or you could call it taxes).